Sup2point0/weighted-list/README.md

 > [!Tip]
 > For the full rationale behind this project, see [rationale](rationale.md).

-Mainly intended for *weighted randomisation*, where each element can have a different chance of being selected (its weight).
+I made this class for *weighted randomisation*, where each element in a collection has a different chance of being selected – the greater an item’s weight, the higher the chance it is selected.
+This is super common in games for reward systems, displaying messages, etc.

-The prime example of this is lootbox or reward systems in games, where items have different rarities.

 <br>